rowanuniversity/profpy/profpy/web/README.md

 - The crosswalk table must have identifiers called ```app_user_id``` and ```app_role_id``` to link back to the other tables.

 - The actual role names in the role table/view must be stored in a field called ```authority```.

+- The user table must have a column called ```username``` that corresponds to authenticated CAS users' usernames found in the CAS attributes.

 Instead of setting environment variables, you can also specify these configuration values in the app's constructor:
 ```python